c3se/gts-course/lectures/slides.md

 * You can only install software in your allocated disk spaces (nice build tools allows you to specify a `--prefix=path_to_local_install`)
     * Many "installation instructions" online falsely suggest you should use `sudo` to perform steps.
 They are wrong.
 * Need a common dependency?
 You can request we install it as another module.

-# Software - Installing binary (pre-compiled) software
-* Common problem is that software requires a newer glibc version.
-This is tied to the OS and can't be upgraded.
-    * You can use Apptainer (Singularity) container to wrap this for your software.
-* Make sure to use binaries that are compiled optimised for the hardware.
-    * Alvis and Vera support up to AVX512.
-    * Difference can be *huge*.
-Example: Compared to our optimised NumPy builds, a generic x86 version is up to ~9x slower on Vera.
-    * Support for hardware like the Infiniband network and GPUDirect can also be critical for performance.
-* AVX512 (2015) > AVX2 (2008) > AVX (2011) > SSE (1999-2006) > Generic instructions (<1996).
-* Difference between Skylake and upcoming Icelake relatively are small.
-* Software optimized for Skylake will also run on Icelake, but not the other way around as Icelake introduced a few new CPU instructions.

 # Building containers